 Tyner is a member of the Alabama State Bar Young Lawyers Section and the Montgomery County Bar Association Young Lawyers Section.
 He is also a member of the Christian Legal Society.

 Tyner is a member of the Southeast Alabama Area Health Education Board and a mentor for Flowers Elementary school in Montgomery, Alabama.
-He is a member of Oak City Church.
+He is a member of First Baptist Church of Montgomery.